Zion National Park, in southwest Utah, preserves perhaps the most fairytale landscape

 spectacular cave-like sandstone structure set in deep canyon

 walls.
-It's a memorable spot, and there are wonderful, almost
+It's a memorable spot, and there are wonderful colors in the late afternoon.

 Practicalities